Pack smart, look chic & stay organized on your travels

 Disclosure: There are affiliate links in this post which provide me a commission, at no cost to you, if you purchase a product I have linked to.
 I will never recommend a product unless I use it myself and love it.

 I wanted to write a packing guide for myself, as much as anyone else.
 The truth is I love to travel, but always seem to overpack.
-This compilation of “pack hacks” are tips I’ve gathered through trial, and a lot of error on my own travels.
+This compilation of “pack hacks” are tips I’ve gathered through trial, and a lot of error, on my own travels.
 It’s what works for me, and what doesn’t.

-At the other end of the spectrum, in a fit of determined minimalism, I once took a tiny carry-on for a week in France: trés practical on the TGV and Metro, but I felt blah in the same two outfits all week, and Paris is not where you want to feel frumpish.
+At the other end of the spectrum, in a fit of determined minimalism, I once took a tiny carry-on for a week in France: trés practical on the TGV and Metro, but I felt blah in the same three outfits all week, and Paris is not where you want to feel frumpish.

 Why do I overpack?